DPDK/dpdk/doc/guides/eventdevs/dlb2.rst

 returned in the impl_opaque field of each received event.

-The per qid threshold can be specified as part of the device args, and can be applied to all queue, a range of queues, or a single queue, as shown below.
+The per qid threshold can be specified as part of the device args, and can be applied to all queues, a range of queues, or a single queue, as shown below.

     .. code-block:: console